 Youth Care Center

 Located at 727 Chestnut Street, the Evansville Rescue Mission’s Youth Care Center (YCC) is a juvenile detention center for boys and girls between the ages of 12-17 years-old living in Vanderburgh County and the surrounding counties.
-Founded by Roger C. Mason and Richard A. Alvis, the YCC began as a multi-faceted facility for residential services in 1982 and then transitioned into a detention center for juvenile males in 1995 with the girl’s detention center opening in 2007.
+Founded by Richard A. Alvis, the YCC began as a multi-faceted facility for residential services in 1982 and then transitioned into a detention center for juvenile males in 1995 with the girl’s detention center opening in 2007.

 Learn more about the YCC and our youth programs by watching this video.

 As with each of the Evansville Rescue Mission’s ministry divisions, the Youth Care Center needs a variety of supplies from time to time.
 Please refer to this needs list to find out exactly

 what the YCC needs.

 Besides supplies, we could always use volunteer assistance at the Youth Care Center.
 Being that the YCC is a juvenile detention center, we adhere to the guidelines established by the Department of Correction to protect the confidentiality of our residents.
 Therefore, every potential volunteer completes and signs a confidentiality agreement before volunteering.